facebookexperimental/libunifex/doc/cancellation.md

 execute along the error-path (typically by unwinding until it hits a handler).

-As the caller is suspended while the callee is executing and the program is single-threaded, there is typically nothing that can change the fact that the caller needs that result in order to achieve its goal.
+As the caller is suspended while the callee is executing and the program is single-threaded, in many cases there is nothing that can change the fact that the caller needs that result in order to achieve its goal.

 The program can only pursue one strategy for achieving its goal at a time and so needs to wait until the result of the current strategy is known at